noobymatze/notes.noobymatze.io/src/content/posts/2024/07-best-talks-i-know.md

 ### Simple made easy

 If you watch only one talk from this list, it should be this one.
 There are so many wise truths to software development, that have been holding up the past 12 years.
-Rich Hickey (author of Clojure) takes us through

 [https://www.youtube.com/watch?v=SxdOUGdseq4](https://www.youtube.com/watch?v=SxdOUGdseq4)